mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Module 5: Relative abundance

-Module 5 of MuDoGeR maps the quality-controlled reads to the recovered MAGs/UViGs/eMAB to calculate their abundance within the WGS samples.
+Module 5 of MuDoGeR maps the quality-controlled reads to the recovered pMAGs/UViGs/eMAB to calculate their abundance within the WGS samples.

-Consequently, MuDoGeR requires as input the path to the quality-controlled reads and the path to the recovered MAGs/UViGs/eMAB sequences.
+Consequently, MuDoGeR uses the path to the quality-controlled reads and the path to the recovered pMAGs/UViGs/eMAB sequences.

-MuDoGeR provides three mapping pipelines, called --reduced, --complete, and --genes

-Initially, module 5 selects the representatives' MAGs/UViGs/eMAB based on Average nucleotide identity (ANI) 95 distance measure using the **gOTUpick** software integrated into the MuDoGeR custom scripts.
-Following, MuDoGeR provides three mapping pipelines, called --reduced, --complete, and --genes.
+Initially, module 5 selects the representatives' pMAGs/UViGs/eMAB based on the Average nucleotide identity (ANI) 95 distance measure using the **gOTUpick** software integrated into the MuDoGeR custom scripts.
+Following, MuDoGeR provides two mapping pipelines, called ```--reduced``` and ```--complete```.

-When using the --complete flag, MuDoGeR maps all WGS samples to all representative MAGs/UViGs/eMAB selected by the **gOTUpick**.
-When using the --reduced flag, MuDoGeR maps the representative MAGs/UViGs/eMAB only to the WGS samples where they and their group of MAGs/UViGs/eMAB were recovered.
-In both cases, you can use the --coverage and --relative-abundance flags to also calculate the MAGs/UViGs/eMAB coverage and relative abundance, respectively.
+When using the ```--reduced``` flag, MuDoGeR maps the representative pMAGs/UViGs/eMAB only to the WGS samples where they were recovered.
+When using the ```--complete``` flag, MuDoGeR maps all WGS samples to all representative pMAGs/UViGs/eMAB selected by the **gOTUpick**.
+In both cases, you can use the ```--coverage``` and ``` --relative-abundance``` flags to also calculate the pMAGs/UViGs/eMABs coverage and relative abundance, respectively.

-In addition, you can use the --gene flag to map the WGS quality-controlled reads to all the prokka annotated genes found in the samples' ```final_assembly.fasta``` files.
-You can also use the --coverage and --relative-abundance flags to output coverage and relative abundance values, respectively, for the annotated genes.
+In addition, you can use the ``` --gene``` flag to map the WGS quality-controlled reads to all the [Prokka]( https://academic.oup.com/bioinformatics/article/30/14/2068/2390517) annotated genes found in the samples' ```final_assembly.fasta``` files.
+You can also use the ``` --coverage```  and ``` --relative-abundance```  flags to output coverage and relative abundance values, respectively, for the annotated genes.

 You can run all module 5 as follows: